Tomm-Smith/Morris/README.md

 ## :memo: License
-Morris resides under the free canopy of the GPL v3.
+Morris resides under the free canopy of the GNU GPL v3.
 See [LICENSE](/LICENSE) for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>